meshcloud/meshcloud-docs/docs/meshstack.azure.md

 | meshCustomer     | Account, but the Account can currently contain multiple customer projects.  |
 | meshUser         | AD User                                                                     |

-Currently, all meshProjects are mapped to a single Subscription per `PlatformInstance`.
+Currently all meshProjects are mapped to a single Subscription per `PlatformInstance`.
 This is subject to change as we extend the Azure support.

 The meshIdB provides SSO to Azure via SAML.
 The use of an external IDP in combination with Azure is [documented by Microsoft](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-fed-saml-idp).